 FIFA World Cup 2022 Teams

-210 teams currently competing in the FIFA World Cup 2022 qualification, from 210 teams only 32 teams will qualify to play in the FIFA World Cup 2022 in Qatar.
+210 teams competed in the FIFA World Cup 2022 qualification, from 210 teams 32 teams qualified to play in the FIFA World Cup 2022 in Qatar.